 Text box.
 The name of the attribute.
 The name of a attribute has a leading lower case letter, with words separated by “bumpy caps”.

 The ArgoUML critics will complain about attribute names that do not have an initial lower case letter.

 Text box.
 Records the class which contains this attribute.

 Button 1 double click on the entry will navigate to the class.

-Editable drop down selector.
+Editable drop down selector with checkmark.
 The default value (1) is that there is one instance of this attribute for each instance of the class, i.e. it is a scalar.
 The drop down provides a number of commonly used specifications for non-scalar attributes.